 - 2.1 Instructors shall provide students with access to their course syllabus at or before the first class meeting.
 In addition, instructors shall post their syllabus on the official and available course site of the SDSU BlackBoard learning management system as well as any other course web site routinely accessed by the course students.
 Any major changes to the course syllabus shall be announced in class, communicated to all students electronically, and incorporated into an updated and posted version of the syllabus. - 2.2 Departments shall, by the end of the semester, upload their course syllabi in an accessible electronic format to the SDSU Syllabus Collection.
-Faculty may elect to complete and provide to their department a completed course information template (available from the SDSU Syllabus Collection) in lieu of the official course syllabus. - 3.0 In order to facilitate universal access to instructional materials: - 3.1 Instructors shall endeavor to order textbooks, course readers, and other required instructional materials on or before the deadline established by the campus bookstore, and definitely no later than six weeks in advance of the beginning of the academic term. - 3.2 Whenever possible, departments and schools shall endeavor to order textbooks for classes without assigned instructors on or before the deadline established by the campus bookstore, and at least six weeks in advance of the beginning of the academic term. - 4.0 Faculty Office Hours: Each faculty member shall hold regularly scheduled office hours and shall post a schedule of those hours and their contact information at their office location and within their syllabus. - 5.0 Plagiarism - 5.1 Plagiarism shall be a serious offense in the academic community, reflecting on the integrity of the perpetrator.
-Due to degrees of plagiarism, from the inadvertent misplacement of a footnote to the fraudulent use of another's work to secure personal advancement, a faculty member engaged in cooperative research with fellow faculty members or with students shall scrupulously ensure that each person's contributions are fully acknowledged and that students are fully aware of the gravity of plagiarism. - 5.2 For due process, a charge of plagiarism shall not be considered in deliberations for promotion or tenure until such a charge be proven by the disciplinary action process, as defined by the Collective Bargaining Agreement (CBA). - 5.3 Wherein the above procedures warrant a formal investigation of charges of plagiarism, the disciplinary procedures of the Collective Bargaining Agreement (CBA) shall be followed. - 5.4 After charges of plagiarism have been resolved through the disciplinary procedures of the Collective Bargaining Agreement (CBA), the charges shall not be introduced in future personnel deliberations.
-New information related to past charges shall be subject to the provisions of the Collective Bargaining Agreement (CBA). - 6.0 Public Assembly: The conduct of a faculty member should be consistent with his or her professional status.
-Faculty-sponsored meetings, assemblies, and public, on-campus activities, shall be conducted so as to respect the rights and prerogatives of the members of the academic community.
-Public address (sound amplification) systems shall be used only if their use does not interfere with classes, study, and other scheduled university activities.
-Use of such equipment for outdoor faculty-sponsored events held on campus during university hours shall be approved in advance by the Provost.
+Faculty may elect to complete and provide to their department a completed course information template (available from the SDSU Syllabus Collection) in lieu of the official course syllabus. - 3.0 In order to facilitate universal access to instructional materials: - 3.1 Instructors shall endeavor to order textbooks, course readers, and other required instructional materials on or before the deadline established by the campus bookstore, and definitely no later than six weeks in advance of the beginning of the academic term. - 3.2 Whenever possible, departments and schools shall endeavor to order textbooks for classes without assigned instructors on or before the deadline established by the campus bookstore, and at least six weeks in advance of the beginning of the academic term. - 4.0 Faculty Office Hours: Each faculty member shall hold regularly scheduled office hours and shall post a schedule of those hours and their contact information at their office location and within their syllabus. - 5.0 Academic misconduct: Instructors shall not provide students with unethical academic assistance, including but not limited to: providing or arranging for the provision of (a) preferential instructor assistance; (b) fraudulent academic credit or false transcripts regarding an individual's academic record; and (c) an academic exception that results in a grade change, academic credit, or fulfillment of a graduation requirement when such an exception is not available to all students. - 6.0 For additional discussion of faculty responsibilities related to student academic dishonesty, see University Policies: Codes, Faculty-Student Relations.